Who versus Whom

 Example 2: Mary is the girl who/whom I am seeing.
 Answer: I am seeing her, so use whom.

-2 Responses to “Who versus Whom”
+2 thoughts on “Who versus Whom”